How to Determine Your Services as a Therapist

 • Are there particular age groups or populations you feel drawn to working with?

 In a previous post, I gave suggestions for how to identify your ideal client, so you may want to check that out.
-Once you know who your ideal client is, you can brainstorm about what they might need in therapy.
+Once you know who your ideal therapy client is, you can brainstorm about what they might need in therapy.
 Consider their common challenges and most effective therapy approaches.

 Reflection Questions: